Learning life lessons from the golf course

 At age ten, my uncle, a local golf pro, taught my brothers and me in his weekly junior clinic on Saturdays.
 Shortly after, I became obsessed with the game and competed in junior tournaments.
 Fast forward ten years, and I'm in Buenos Aires, Argentina, representing Bermuda at The World Amateur with two of my friends.
 I competed in the U.S. Amateur in Seattle, Washington, a month prior.
 While competing at the highest level, one thing that always kept me grounded was many of the values I learned from playing the game.
 First, golf is the most fantastic game ever played.

 This same focus and determination can be applied to other aspects of your life.
-For example, Terence Daniels has taught people how to play golf for over 25 years and has seen first-hand how the game can help people grow in all areas of their lives.
+For example, I've coached golfers for over 25 years and have seen first-hand how it can help people grow in all areas of their lives.

 Whether you are just starting or have been playing for a while, there is always something to be learned from the golf course.